CrishanTharaka/Python_Projects_in_Computer_Science-Edunation/README.md

 My Python exercises for learning

-# Python Exercise – Area of Circle
+# Python Exercise – Area of a Circle

-This repository contains a simple Python program that calculates the **area of circle** given its radius.
+This repository contains a simple Python program that calculates the **area of a circle** given its radius.

 ## Files
 - `area_circle.py` → Python script for calculating circle area.